DDMAL/CATDOES/Gen_Transkribus/Gen_Transkribus_observations.md

 Just for laughs, I also tried my model on a folio with adiastematic neumes (A-Wn Cod.
 1890 p.23) and it didn’t do as well, but it still ignored a lot more neumes than the Universal Lines model did, which is quite rad.

 <img width="1368" height="823" alt="A-Wn p 23 side by side" src="https://github.com/user-attachments/assets/64217b43-ce7f-44b2-919b-a57de8d9b9aa" />

+#### 01.04.26

+## Training a text model - Abbreviations edition

+Chant manuscripts have a lot of abbreviations, like virginē (virginem), qƺ (quem), or ſuꝑ (super).
+CantusDB expands all the abbreviations, so Rodan does as well, because we always give it the corrected chant text from CantusDB.
+We wanted to know whether it would be easier to create a Transkribus model that expands abbreviations, or a model that transcribes all abbreviations as is.
+(Transkribus gives the option to provide it with a corrected text, BUT that option is currently behind a paywall, so we wanted to see what it could do without any extra help.)

+TBC